The Hidden Language of the Nervous System: Understanding Your Animal Defences

 Dynamic: The “flop” partner collapses into helplessness or fatigue, while the “flight” partner distracts themselves by staying constantly on the move.

-How it feels: Both avoid true intimacy - one by disappearing inward, the other by staying outwardly busy.
+How it feels: Both avoid true intimacy—one by disappearing inward, the other by staying outwardly busy.

 Healing opportunity: Building moments of connection, where both can show up in small, safe doses.

-Why It Matters
+Why Understanding Your Defences Matters

 Understanding your defence patterns helps you to: